-Midwest states that it originally submitted the claimed business and financial information to USEPA on November 6, 2003, in response to USEPA's information request under Section 114 of the federal Clean Air Act (42 U.S.C. § 7414).
-Mot. at 1, Memo at 1-2.
-At the time of submittal, Midwest explains, certain information in the response was marked by Midwest as "confidential business information" (CBI) exempt from disclosure under the federal Freedom of Information Act (federal FOIA) (5 U.S.C. § 552) and 40 C.F.R.
-Part 2, Subpart B. Mot. at 1, Memo at 2.
-According to Midwest, at USEPA's suggestion, Midwest sent a copy of this submittal to IEPA.
+Midwest states that ComEd originally submitted the claimed information to USEPA in response to USEPA's 2003 information request under Section 114 of the federal Clean Air Act (42 U.S.C. § 7414).
+The information requests concern six coal-fired generating stations owned by ComEd until 1999 and currently owned by Midwest.
+Mot. at 1, Memo at 1.
+Midwest states that some of the information submitted by ComEd is also owned and considered confidential by Midwest.
+At the time of submittal, Midwest explains, certain information in the response was marked as "confidential business information" (CBI) exempt from disclosure under the federal Freedom of Information Act (federal FOIA) (5 U.S.C. § 552) and 40 C.F.R.
+Part 2, Subpart B. Mot. at 1-2, Memo at 2.
+According to Midwest, at USEPA's suggestion, ComEd sent a copy of this submittal to IEPA.
 Mot. at 1, Memo at 2.

-Sierra Club submitted an Illinois FOIA request to IEPA requesting a copy of Midwest's information.
+Sierra Club submitted an Illinois FOIA request to IEPA requesting a copy of ComEd's submittal.
 Mot. at 2.
-Midwest states that after IEPA received Sierra Club's FOIA request, IEPA asked Midwest, by letter of January 5, 2004, to provide IEPA with a "Statement of Justification" for Midwest's confidentiality claims.
-Memo at 3.
-Midwest submitted a "Statement of Justification" to IEPA on January 23, 2004; IEPA issued a denial of Midwest's trade secret claim on March 10, 2004; and on April 19, 2004, Midwest timely filed with the Board this appeal of IEPA's trade secret denial.
-Id. at 3-4.
+Midwest states that after IEPA received Sierra Club's FOIA request, IEPA asked ComEd, by letter of February 26, 2004, to provide IEPA with a "Statement of Justification" for ComEd's confidentiality claims.
+Mot. at 2, Memo at 2.
+Midwest was informed of the pending FOIA request for the ComEd submittal.
+ComEd submitted a "Statement of Justification" to IEPA on March 11, 2004.
+Also on March 11, 2004, Midwest submitted an independent "Statement of Justification" to IEPA concerning the portion of the ComEd submittal in which Midwest is interested.
+IEPA denied both ComEd's and Midwest's trade secret claims in separate determinations.
+In early June 2004, ComEd and Midwest timely and separately appealed to the Board.
+Both ComEd's trade secret appeal (PCB 04-215) and Midwest's trade secret appeal (PCB 04-216) have been accepted for hearing by the Board and are in discovery.
+Mot. at 2-3, Memo at 2-3.